hujhax/austin-improv-wiki/Ryan Hill.md

 ** With [[In Our Prime]]

 ## More Information
+* [http://www.hideouttheatre.com/zen-and-improv-fingers-pointing-at-the-moon An 8/29/11 post from Ryan about zen and improv.]
 * [http://www.hideouttheatre.com/the-game-changer-part-one A 5/30/12 interview] with Ryan about discovering and watching [[The 42-Hour Improv Marathon]].

 [[Category/Performers|Hill]]